– Satyakam Ray

 - Listening that you have passed a paper that you have not studied at all (only engineering guys can correlate)

-To start unleashing the creative juice wildly, here goes some of the proven and some new innovative techniques to enter the mysterious bliss of the creative zone.
+To start unleashing the creative juice wildly, here goes some of the proven and new innovative techniques to enter the mysterious bliss of the Creative Zone.

 - Marathon coding or doing integral calculus